 What is Diplomatic Corps

-How are IN Diplomacy and Diplomatic Corps related?
+How is IN Diplomacy and Diplomatic Corps related?

-In Diplomacy is an initiative by Sun Media Pte Ltd.
+IN Diplomacy publication and website is an initiative by Sun Media Pte Ltd. Both cover topics related to the diplomatic corps.

-Singapore maintains diplomatic relations with 289 countries, and in the first phase of this website, IN Diplomacy will cover the activities of the 72 Diplomatic Resident missions in the island nation.
+Singapore maintains diplomatic relations with 189 UN member countries. of these IN Diplomacy covers the activities of the more than 70 resident diplomatic missions in the island nation.